About Us

 Supporting Local Small-Scale Economy

-Our goal is to grow Abastan into a lasting presence and a point of connection for creative and civic-minded initiatives across the region.
-To achieve long-term sustainability, in 2025 we are raising funds to establish Abastan House – a small village home that will serve as our permanent base.
-Having our own home will allow us to run workshops year-round, host international volunteers, build lasting mentorships with local youth, and welcome visitors beyond the brief span of individual events.
-It will also provide a secure place to store and display our tools, materials, and artworks, making our work more accessible and visible to the community.
+Our goal is to grow Abastan into a lasting presence and a hub for creative and educational initiatives across the region, while continuing to support displaced and migrant artists.
+To ensure long-term sustainability, we are raising funds to establish Abastan House – a modest village home that will serve as our permanent base.

-What emerged was a community project, co-curated by a very diverse group of people, including painters and photographers, filmmakers and animators, musicians, dancers, theater performers, textile artists and sculptors, historians, anthropologists, environmental activists, and many others.
-The meaning of Abastan shifted too, becoming less about a place and more about shared time, mutual learning, and the energy of doing things together.
-Many who have spent time here remain involved from afar, continuing to support the community as it grows.
+What emerged was a community project, co-curated by a very diverse group of people, including painters and photographers, filmmakers and animators, musicians, dancers, theater performers, textile artists and sculptors, historians, anthropologists, environmental activists, teachers, and many others.
+With this, the meaning of Abastan shifted, becoming less about a place and more about shared time, learning, and the energy of doing things together.
+Many who have spent time in Tumanyan once return many times again and remain involved from around the world.
+While the first cohort of Abastan was formed by migrants from Russia, we have since welcomed participants and guests from many other countries, including Armenia, Austria, Belarus, Bosnia and Herzegovina, Canada, China, Egypt, France, Georgia, Germany, Israel, Italy, Japan, the Netherlands, Switzerland, Ukraine, the UK, and the USA, and the community is growing more diverse and international every year.
+After several Iranians joined Abastan in the wake of the “Woman, Life, Freedom” movement, a connection with Iranian artists also became an integral part of our community’s life.

 The activities of Abastan Community are supported by Abastan NGO, a non-governmental not-for-profit organization registered in Armenia in 2022.